marilenadaquino/computational_thinking/ay-2019-2020/1_lesson/README.md

 ### 1. Import modules

 Modules (containing Python definitions and statements) can be imported and reused.
-In this class we import `csv` library and the method `Counter` from the library `collections`
+In this class we import `csv` library.

 ~~~~
 import csv
-from collections import Counter
 ~~~~

 ### 2. Open a CSV file

 ~~~~
 import csv
-from collections import Counter

 with open('titles.csv', 'r', encoding='utf-8') as csvfile:
     reader = csv.reader(csvfile) # each row of the file is a list